 Oklahoma Attorney General Mike Hunter said Johnson & Johnson marketed opioids to doctors while, at the same time, downplaying the risks of addiction.
 Prosecutors claim this type of marketing helped fuel the state’s opioid crisis and led to more than 6,000 deaths over nearly 20 years.

 Back in March, Purdue Pharma, the manufacturer of OxyContin, reached a $270 million settlement with the Oklahoma attorney general’s office.
 Oklahoma also reached settlements with Teva Pharmaceutical for $85 million, days before the scheduled trial.

 Impact of the Decision

+Opioid pain medications including OxyContin, Vicodin and Percocet are at the center for nearly 2,000 pending opioid cases before a federal judge in Ohio; the Oklahoma case was seen as a litmus test.
 In his decision, Judge Balkman wrote, “The Defendants, acting in concert with others, embarked on a major campaign in which they used branded and unbranded marketing to disseminate the messages that pain was under-treated and there was a low risk of abuse and a low danger of prescribing opioids”.

 He also added, “False, misleading, and dangerous marketing campaigns have caused exponentially increasing rates of addiction and overdose deaths”.
-Johnson & Johnson said it would appeal the decision.

 At Trantolo & Trantolo, we’ve always put people before profits.
 Pharmaceutical companies chose to promote a drug which years of scientific research has shown to be dangerous and we believe these actions are unacceptable.
 If you or a loved one has been injured by a dangerous drug, contact our medication error attorneys today.